yam-1111/autoSIS/readme.md

 # autoSIS

-simple python api for accessing grades and student portal of [PUP-SIS](https://sisstudents.pup.edu.ph/)
+simple python api for viewing grades and student portal for [PUP-SIS](https://sisstudents.pup.edu.ph/)

-## ⚠ disclaimer
+## ⚠️ disclaimer
 The authors of this library are not responsible for any misusage, abuse, or illegal activities related to the usage of this library.
 It is crucial to exercise responsible and ethical behavior when utilizing this library.

 This library is intended for educational purposes. following the established protocols and guidelines set forth by the institution.
 We strongly discourage any activities that violate these protocols or engage in any form of unauthorized access.